Rise-Vision/common-app-components/README.md

 ==============

 ## Introduction
-Various UI Angular custom diretives shared across Angular based apps developed by Rise Vision.
+Various UI Angular custom directives shared across Angular based apps developed by Rise Vision.

 At this time Chrome is the only browser that this project and Rise Vision supports.